Advice

 More seriously, if you've bought something major on credit, lenders will have to factor the additional monthly repayments into your debt-to-income ratio, as required by the National Credit Act, and that could result in you not getting that loan after all.
 Alternatively, your credit score and risk profile could change because of the new debt you've taken on, and that could mean a change to the interest rate you'll be charged on your home loan.

-In fact, says Coetzee, 'buyers should even be careful about paying cash for large purchases at this time, or using cash to pay off debt, as that could leave them with lower reserves to cover the deposit on their home purchase, along with the transaction costs.
-This could once again change the lender's assessment of their financial situation when it comes to actually approving the loan.'
+In fact, buyers should even be careful about paying cash for large purchases at this time, or using cash to pay off debt, because that could leave them with lower reserves to cover the deposit on their home purchase, along with the transaction costs.
+This could once again change the lender's assessment of their financial situation when it comes to actually approving the loan.

 Finally, although adding to your assets shouldn't be a problem, you should keep records of any unusual deposits into your bank account at this time.
 If you receive a bonus or a gift of cash, or sell some shares or other assets, you must be able to prove where the money came from.